-Under the new standard, certain costs to obtain or fulfill a contract that were previously expensed as incurred have been capitalized.
-The Company capitalizes the incremental costs to obtain contracts primarily related to commission payments.
-These deferred costs are amortized over the expected life of the underlying franchise fee, and are included in Other assets in the Company's consolidated balance sheet as of December 31, 2021.
+Certain costs to obtain or fulfill a contract are capitalized.
+The Company capitalizes the incremental costs to obtain contracts primarily related to initial franchise fees.
+These deferred costs are amortized over the expected life of the underlying franchise fee and are included in Other assets in the Company's consolidated balance sheet as of December 31, 2022.